 If you have an idea that you would like to discuss reach out to Megan Jordan

 The Fund offers grants of up to $10,000 and is organized into two tiers:

 - Proposals requesting over $2,000 should constitute a substantial one-time investment, system update, or innovative tool.
 Examples include courses, research studies, apps, innovative event series, classroom interventions, and other large-scale projects.

 - Proposals requesting $2,000 or less may constitute projects that spark community connections using existing methods to bring people together.
-In light of Covid-19, this could include virtual coloring sessions, virtual game nights, virtual book clubs, and virtual origami tutorials.

 Examples of Community Innovation Fund projects include:

 - MIT Connect, a digital platform connecting like-minded members of the MIT community for lunch.

 - FAIL!, an event series aiming to de-stigmatize failure and build resilience.

 - You Belong @ MIT, a Teaching and Learning Lab initiative fostering academic belonging in the classroom and academic departments.